 University of California San Diego is one of 10 public state schools in the UC system.
 Founded in 1960, the campus is in an urban setting on 1,900 acres of land.
-UC San Diego consists of six undergraduate colleges with about 28,000 students, five graduate schools and two medical schools, which serve about 6,500 postgraduate students.
+UC San Diego consists of six undergraduate colleges with about 30,000 students, five graduate schools and two medical schools, which serve over 7,000 postgraduate students.
 Two of the most well-renowned schools are the School of Medicine and the Jacobs School of Engineering.
 UCSD also runs four research institutes, including the California Institute for Telecommunications and Information Technology, the San Diego Supercomputer Center, the Scripps Institution of Oceanography, and the UC San Diego Health System.

 Two think tanks are also located on the UCSD campus: the Institute on Global Conflict and Cooperation and the Center for Comparative Immigration Studies.
 The six undergraduate residential colleges have their own housing facilities for students.
 First-year students are guaranteed housing, although they are not required to live on campus.

 There are more than 200 undergraduate degrees.
 The student to faculty ratio is about 19 to 1, and about 47% of classes have fewer than 20 students.
 The most popular majors at UCSD are engineering; social sciences; biological/life sciences; and mathematics and statistics.
 There are many opportunities for extracurricular activities on campus, with over 600 student organizations.
 UCSD has an active Greek life with 25 fraternities and 21 sororities on campus.
 About 14% of women belong to a sorority and 14% of men to a fraternity.